 Ros joins the Trust with extensive experience of the heritage and tourism sector.
 She has managed a wide variety of historic houses, gardens, coast and countryside for both English Heritage and the National Trust.
 Most recently this included English Heritage’s flagship property, Dover Castle, and then a varied portfolio of London properties.
 In addition Ros was part of the project team that relocated and opened the new Design Museum in Kensington.
 In her spare time she is a keen canoeist and paddle boarder enjoying time on the water here and abroad.

 Phil is currently a National Trust Council member, representing The Conservation Volunteers, an organisation on whose Board he served for five years.
 Phil’s previous roles have included CEO of the Landscape Institute, Executive Director of the United Nations Association UK and CEO of Environmental Protection UK.
 For five years Phil was the VSO Country Director in Indonesia and has previously served on Greenpeace’s Rainbow Warrior, as well as leading youth development projects for Raleigh International.
 Phil was the Vice Chair of Defra’s Civil Society Advisory Board when the government first considered the creation of the Canal & River Trust and he has also advised the Department of Transport and a global law firm on sustainability issues.
 Phil has been an active member of the Construction Industry Council, the Professional Association Research Network, the World Federation of United Nations Associations and a Trustee of One World Action.
 In his free time, Phil is a keen runner and baker, and enjoys tending the garden.
 Phil is married and has three children.
-He and his family are very much looking forward to relocating to Newark from East Sussex over the summer.

 Sean McGinley, grew up in Yorkshire and started his waterways career 16 years ago in the North East Region before moving to the East Midlands where his management has included the Chesterfield, Grantham and Erewash canals as well as the River Trent and other waterways.
 Sean is a chartered civil engineer with a passion for the waterways and volunteering.
 He has previously volunteered in Africa overseeing the planning and construction of roads.
 He is a keen cyclist and is married with two children.